RustiktamQ/RustiktamQ/README.md

 ![banner](banner.jpg)

-👋 Greetings ladies and gentlemen, I'm Rustam Rahmangulov — a backend programmer who likes challenges (as long as it's not too many).
+👋 Greetings ladies and gentlemen, I'm — a backend programmer who likes challenges (as long as it's not too many).

 💻 I specialize in JavaScript, PostgreSQL, and Next.js, building web apps with a focus on efficiency and minimal effort.
 I love solving problems through automation and simplifying complex tasks.